California Nurse Practice Act – A Simplified Overview

 In essence, the key provisions of the NPA are your guiding star, ensuring you practice nursing in California with confidence, competence, and care.
 And if you ever find yourself unsure about any aspect of these provisions, remember, the Nursing License Defense Attorneys at Unlock Legal are here to help guide you through it.

-Top Reasons to Lose Your Nursing License Under the NPA
+Top Reasons You Could Lose Your Nursing License Under the NPA

 Substance Abuse or Impairment While Practicing